-- A user can create a Payable in Accounting Seed directly from a Purchase Order, or an Expense Report.
+- You can create a Payable in Accounting Seed directly from a Purchase Order or an Expense Report.

 - Recurring Payables can be set up to record recurring expenses to a particular vendor on a weekly, bi-weekly, monthly, quarterly, semi-annually, or annual basis.

 A Cash Disbursement represents the payment of money in the form of a check, cash, or an electronic payment.

 - A single Cash Disbursement can be generated quickly from a single posted Payable or in batch from the Payable list view functionality.

 - A Cash Disbursement can also be applied against an outstanding Payable from the same vendor.

 - A Cash Disbursement can be applied to a Payable with unposted records.
 Additionally, a Payable can be unposted even when the associated Cash Disbursement(s) is still applied.